UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/overview/reactions.rst

 Reaction kernel types
 =====================

-Reactions offers several built-in reaction kernels.
+VANTAGE-Reactions offers several built-in reaction kernels.
 These are presented in the following format:

 #.
 Overview - general description, number of products, required :class:`DataCalculator` total dimensionality, etc.
 #.
 Required properties - the required properties from the default properties enum (as for reaction data) - here split into parent and descendant